jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 # Memory Leaks
 I have one last shot to take at Singleton.
 It leaks memory, maybe not a lot, but it does allocate resources that it never releases, even when clients are no longer accessing the Singleton.
 It's own static self reference is enough to prevent it from being cleaned up during garbage collection.

 Most times this won't be an issue.
 It's not leaking memory repeated that will eventually crash the process.
-But it's possible for the Singleton to allocate a lot of memory or another limited resource, which will never be released.
+But it's possible for the Singleton to allocate a lot of memory or other limited resources, which will never be released.
 Consider if that were the case for a Singleton that's only accessed at start up.
-We'd end up with an allocated resource that's never released.
+We'd end up with an allocated resources that are never released.

 There is a way to address this at least in Java; however, I won't present it until the next blog entry, which will feature the Flyweight Design Pattern (TBD).

 # Summary
-As you can tell if you've made it this far, I'm not a big fan of Singleton.
+As you can tell if you've made it this far, it will be quite obvious that I'm not a big fan of Singleton.
 I rarely use it myself.

 [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) will cover many cases where Singleton would have previously been used.
 Rather than depending upon Singleton, a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) can create and inject a single instance into an application.